microsoft/Windows-driver-samples/general/tracing/tracedriver/ReadMe.md

   tracelog -start TestTracedrv -guid tracedrv.ctl -f tracedrv.etl -flag 1
   ```

-  **Note**  Note: Without the -flag parameter, Tracedrv will not generate any trace messages.
+  **Note** Without the -flag parameter, Tracedrv will not generate any trace messages.

 5. To generate trace messages, run Tracectl.exe.
 This executable file is built when you build the solution.
 Each time you type a character, other than **Q** or **q**, Tracectl sends an IOCTL to the driver that signals it to generate trace messages.
 To stop Tracectl, type **Q** or **q**.
 6. To stop the trace session, use the following Tracelog command.